 This feature can also steal various important accounts.
 With access to Registry Editor, cyber criminals who use Quasar can change system and application settings.
 Note, registry errors can cause a number of problems, including irreversible damage to the operating system.

 In summary, Quasar has many functions and, if employed for malicious purposes, can lead to serious issues.
 Therefore, uninstall this software immediately.
 Note that this applies only to users who were tricked into installing the program by cyber criminals.

 |Name||Quasar remote access trojan|

-|Threat Type||Remote access trojan, Password stealing virus, Banking malware, Spyware|
+|Threat Type||Remote access trojan, Password-stealing virus, Banking malware, Spyware|

 |Detection Names||Avira (HEUR/AGEN.1031030), BitDefender (Gen:Variant.Graftor.441959), ESET-NOD32 (A Variant Of Win32/Kryptik.GCKI), Kaspersky (HEUR:Trojan.Win32.NetWire.gen), Full List (VirusTotal)|

-|Symptoms||Trojans are designed to stealthily infiltrate victim's computer and remain silent thus no particular symptoms are clearly visible on an infected machine.|
+|Symptoms||Trojans are designed to stealthily infiltrate the victim's computer and remain silent, and thus no particular symptoms are clearly visible on an infected machine.|

-|Distribution methods||Infected email attachments, malicious online advertisements, social engineering, software cracks, unreliable file or software download channels, fake updating tools.|
+|Distribution methods||Infected email attachments, malicious online advertisements, social engineering, software 'cracks', dubious file or software download channels, fake update tools.|

-|Damage||Stolen banking information, passwords, identity theft, victim's computer added to a botnet, installation of various malware.|
+|Damage||Stolen banking information, passwords, identity theft, the victim's computer added to a botnet, installation of various malware.|